-As an open enrollment public charter school, HAPA uses various strategies to inform students and families in the community about the opportunity the school provides and its admission procedures.
-Examples of ways that the Academy communicates with potential students/ families include, but are not restricted to: hosting multiple orientation sessions for interested parties to receive more detailed information; sending information packets (brochures) to community-based organizations; and advertise open enrollment in the MPS 3-Choice selections process booklet; advertise open enrollment through community newspapers, radio stations, and/or other outlets information booths.
+HAPA uses various strategies to inform students and families in the community about the opportunity the school provides and its admission procedures.
+Examples of ways that the Academy communicates with potential students/ families include, but are not restricted to: hosting multiple orientation sessions for interested parties to receive more detailed information; sending information packets (brochures) to community-based organizations; and advertise open enrollment.